Best Fall Plants for Stunning Vinyl Roof Decks

 - Mahonia: The lovely green leaves are complimented with bright yellow flowers and purple berries.
 Perfect to last through winter.

 The first step before putting fall plants on vinyl roof decks is to give it a good inspection, the more you add to vinyl roof decks the less you’re going to notice problems.
 Primarily, ensure the vinyl membrane is intact, as well as any flashing to prevent water from leaking into the housing envelope.
-Ensuring a waterproof vinyl deck is key to a happy house and a vinyl roof deck that looks great with fall plants.
+Ensuring a waterproof vinyl deck is key to a happy house and a vinyl roof deck that looks great with fall deck plants.

-While fall plants can certainly enhance vinyl roof decks, installing a new vinyl membrane can also make a significant difference.
+While deck plants can certainly enhance vinyl roof decks, installing a new vinyl membrane can also make a significant difference.
 Check out our gallery of waterproof vinyl decking for ideas on how you can revitalize your deck.